maggie-harrington/js-week3-meal-tracker/PLANNING.md

 * Initial project setup (see details below in next section)

-* Add sample hard-coded data and display list of data to user
+* Add array of sample hard-coded Food objects and display list of data to user with ngFor

 * Add form/functionality to allow user to edit existing data when clicked